 In today’s digitized work sphere, many companies use the internet, intranet, and extranet for different purposes.

 While all of them assist business and communication, they are inherently different types of networks.

 For most of us, the concept of the internet is pretty straightforward, but understanding the unique differences between intranets and extranets can be a little confusing.

 An intranet is a private network within the organization that allows employees to communicate, share information, and create content internally.
 Whereas, an extranet is a private network allowing only authorized access to parts of the internal network from third parties, such as partners, vendors, or customers.

 Intranet and extranet software can improve daily operations and increase work productivity once included in a business paradigm.

-In this article, we’re going to define intranets and extranets and explore the main benefits and critical differences between them.
+In this article, we’re going to further explore intranets and extranets and uncover the main benefits and critical differences between them.

 The main difference between the internet and an intranet is that an intranet doesn’t allow public access to private servers.